TR0JAN PUPPY?

 Later that week Chris and Justice would return with old pal Lyndon - and someone new - Wanda!
 Wanda is a Bassett hound a little more Trojan’s size.
 (The short little legs certainly help).
 We’d hang in the Puppy Pen as the three sniffed and got acquainted - or, in the case of Trojan and Lyndon, re-acquainted.
 It was fun, and with a more reliable car we’ll be sure to continue this long-distance love affair back in Syracuse, as well.

 Moving back on to the boat in May 2021 was exciting for Trojan - especially since, right up until the end of our first boating season the previous year, she hadn’t been able to socialize with other dogs due to being so little and not having her shots.
 Over the winter we were pretty much housebound with COVID restrictions and social distancing.
 So come spring, with me and the rest of my family being vaccinated in March, Trojan was ready to meet even more new friends!
-Several walks a day through the park where the boat calls home gave her lots of opportunities to sniff and nuzzle other pups - and one day we even had another Westie visit us, when Brody and Bob stopped at the park for a walk, spied us from a distance, and were invited onto the boat for a little puppy playtime!
+Several walks a day through the park where the boat calls home gave her lots of opportunities to sniff and nuzzle other pups - and one day we even had another Westie visit us, when Brody and Bob stopped at the park for a walk, spied us from a distance, and were invited onto the boat for a little puppy playtime (first two photos)!

 In the spring Aunt Mermo acquired a new addition to the family, Cheecho.
 The two visited the boat several times over the summer and fall, and Trojan became attached to her little Mexican friend.
 Trojan would frantically jump up and down, desperate to be held too whenever Mermo picked Cheecho up for a break from all of the excitement and activity - they both got tired out halfway through each visit.